Lor93/Medical-Billing-Assessment/README.md

  * The medical bill information, including the uploaded file as a buffer, is then stored in an array named medicalBills.
  * Note that this array will be lost if the server is restarted.
 If you want to persist the data, you'll need to use a database.

+## Code generator
+-The [main.js
+](https://github.com/Lor93/Medical-Billing-Assessment/blob/main/MedBill/main.js) is the file that contain the assessment code.